rostislav-matveev/FvwmPy/README.md

   Delimiter used by FVWM at the start of each packet.
-  `FVWM_PACK_START` is an integer and `FVWM_PACK_START_b` is its `bytearray` representation.
+  `FVWM_PACK_START` is an integer and `FVWM_PACK_START_b` is its bytearray representation.

 - **`fvwmpy.NOT_FINISHED`** and **`fvwmpy.NOT_FINISHED`**

-  `bytearray`s containing tags to be sent to FVWM at the end of every message to notify whether module intends to continue of finished working.
+  bytearrays containing tags to be sent to FVWM at the end of every message to notify whether module intends to continue of finished working.